 ABOUT US

 The DoD STARBASE Program first originated in Detroit, Michigan as Project STARS in 1991.
-The curriculum, designed by Barbara Koscak and Rick Simms, focused on exposing at-risk youth, (4-6 grade) to innovative hands-on activities in science, technology and mathematics based on the physics of flight.
+The original curriculum focused on exposing youth (4-6 grade) to innovative hands-on activities in science, technology, and mathematics based on the physics of flight.
 Under the guidance of Brig.
-Gen. David Arendts, 127th wing commander at Selfridge Air National Guard Base, students were invited to Selfridge to participate and witness the application of scientific concepts in a “real world” setting.
+Gen. David Arendts, 127th Wing Commander at Selfridge Air National Guard Base, students were invited to Selfridge to participate and witness the application of scientific concepts in a “real world” setting.
 National Guard personnel demonstrated the use of science, mathematics, engineering, and technology in their fields of expertise and served as role models to the attending students.

 WHY STARBASE?

-DoD STARBASE offers a positive, proven approach to engendering excitement and interest in Science, Technology, Engineering and Math (STEM).
+DoD STARBASE offers a positive, proven approach to engendering excitement and interest in Science, Technology, Engineering & Art/Design, and Mathematics (STEAM).
+This knowledge is important to our nation’s future because:

-Students who attend DoD STARBASE Academies increase their knowledge and skills in STEM.
+Students who attend DoD STARBASE improve their attitudes about and their confidence in STEAM.

-Students who attend DoD STARBASE improve their attitudes about and their confidence in STEM.
+Students who attend DoD STARBASE Academies increase their knowledge and skills in STEAM.

 FAQ